ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 (halting problem), but it is for many inductive cases (check Idris if you're interested).
-Although note that those checks only guarantee your program will terminate "at some point", but that point can be 100 years in the future, so still not entirely safe in practice.
+Although note that those checks only guarantee your program will terminate "at some point", but that point can be 100 years in the future, so it's still not entirely safe in practice.

 There's another thing: in this case, the implementation is still very much concrete on the type `List`.
 If we want to use sets or